faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 .
 ```

-Huge amounts of logging is generated.
-It is best to start off by searching for the `dlopen` command, and then looking to see what other functions in the `dlopen` family are called.
+A huge amount of logging is generated.
+It is best to start by searching for the `dlopen`\index{command!dlopen} command, and then looking to see what other functions in the `dlopen` family are called.

 ### Dynamic Library Loads